 DRIVER FELL ASLEEP AT THE WHEEL – MN CAR ACCIDENT ATTORNEYS

-Our car accident injury lawyers have seen many studies lately that focus on how sleep affects the ways in which our bodies function, and especially on how it impacts the brain.
-New research confirms that lack of proper sleep has a severe impact on how the brain functions, with potentially dangerous consequences arising in daily life.
+Our car accident injury lawyers have seen many studies lately focusing on how sleep affects the ways in which our bodies function, and especially on how it impacts the brain.
+New research confirms that lack of proper sleep has a severe impact on how the brain functions.

 DRIVING OFF THE ROAD OR INTO ONCOMING TRAFFIC